Yogesh7920/Tiger-Compiler/README.md

 ## :white_check_mark:  Lab 3: Parser for Tiger language.
 - make -> builds the tiger compiler and results a executable tiger
 - make run -> The executable will be executed.
-- make test{num} -> The test with test{num} will be executed
+- make test{num} -> The test with test{num}.tig will be executed.
+E.g: make test1
-- make tests -> All the test cases available will be executed.
+- make tests -> All the test cases (6) available will be executed.

         The AST is printed in the stdout.
 ## :white_check_mark:  Lab 2: AST for TIGER and MIPS